fluxninja/aperture/docs/content/get-started/playground.md

 > Note: Last command will install tools which have been added as plugins and
 > which are defined/versioned in `.tool-versions` file

-### Tools required for k8s deployment
+### Tools required for Kubernetes deployment

-Tools which are required for local k8s deployment:
+Tools which are required for local Kubernetes deployment:

 #### helm

-Helm is a package manager for k8s.
+Helm is a package manager for Kubernetes.

 To install manually, follow instructions: <https://helm.sh/docs/intro/install/>